BlueWitherer/BloqbitLegacy/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [bloqbit@cubicstudios.xyz].
+Please report unacceptable behavior to [bloqbit@cubicstudios.xyz](mailto:bloqbit@cubicstudios.xyz).

 ## How Can I Contribute?